Top Organizing Tips for Closets

 Whether your closet is big or small, good lighting will make it even more functional.
 Look for ceiling-mount lighting that doesn’t need to be hardwired as a quick update for a reach-in closet.
 Lamps can be used in a walk-in closet for extra illumination, which is beneficial for dressing areas.
 If your walk-in closet has a window, install a light-blocking window covering.
 That way, you can keep out the natural light when you’re not using the closet.
 Constant sunlight might cause some clothing to fade.

-Features: Double Bars for Kids
+Double Bars for Kids

-Features: Double Bars for Adults
+Double Bars for Adults

-Features: Built-In Ironing Board
+Built-In Ironing Board

 Cut down on your ironing time with an ironing board that’s always ready to go.
 Hang a wall-mount ironing board near an outlet and store the iron nearby.
 Simply fold down the board when you’re ready to iron.
 There are also ironing board cabinets that can be recessed into a wall.
-Learn how to install one with the video below.

-Place hooks on the back wall of your closets, above your laundry basket, for hanging bags to create an instant sorting center.
+Want to streamline laundry?
+Try this DIY closet organizer idea: place hooks on the back wall of your closets, above your laundry basket, for hanging bags to create an instant sorting center.
 Rather than tossing everything into the basket, use the bags for sorting delicates or undergarments, so on laundry day, you're ready to wash.

 If shoes flood your closet floor, develop a smart strategy for storing them.
 Keep the shoes you wear all the time accessible on shelves if you have room.
 Store seasonal and special-occasion shoes in easy-to-see clear plastic boxes on the top shelf of your closet.
 Or simply reuse the original box and attach a picture of the shoes to the front of the box.

-Closet Helper: Multipurpose Shoe Holder
+Multipurpose Shoe Holder

+Head to the hardware store for this DIY closet organizer idea.
 Use PVC pipe to organize scarves and ties.
 Measure the height of your drawer and cut pieces of pipe to size.
 Arrange pipe pieces in the drawer.
 Roll up your scarves and ties and place them inside the pipe.

 Sort clothes by category or color to make it easy to find what you need.
 Insert garment organizers (available at organization stores) or use multicolor hangers to label your groupings.
 Also, professional organizers suggest turning all of the hangers in your closet the opposite way.
 Every time you wear an item, turn the hanger around.
 After a few months, you can clearly see what clothing items you could live without.